Iván Zulueta: 70s: experimentation

-Jose Luis Borau provided Zulueta with unused film from his newly created production company.
+Borau provided Zulueta with unused film from his newly created production company.
 Zulueta used it for experimenting mainly with tempo and editing.
 He also used other underground formats like 16mm or 8mm.
 Most of the time, the experimentation was related to re-filming preexisting material in other formats and rhythms.
 This visual style was very popular in those years, used by other directors and achieving a peak with the eminent Koyaanisqatsi (1983).
 At same time, Zulueta started a prolific career as poster designer.

-Ivan met Pedro Almodóvar and helped him in his first underground short movies.
+Zulueta met Pedro Almodóvar and helped him in his first underground short movies.
 Zulueta also worked as assistant director for other directors such as Jaime Chavarri or Antonio Drove.

-Ivan Zulueta proposed to hit other non-underground segments of the public by directing a short movie and releasing it.
+Zulueta proposed to hit other non-underground segments of the public by directing a short movie and releasing it.
 The result: Leo Es Pardo (Leo is Dark); a short movie recorded with a 16mm camera.
 It was released in the Berlin Film Festival.
-Then, Zulueta and his collaborators thought that they could try to put all this experimentation onto a full-length film released as a conventional movie…
+Then, Zulueta and his collaborators thought that they could try to put all this experimentation onto a full-length film released as a conventional movie...

 Arrebato (Rapture)

 A Spanish architect interested in movies decided to help Zulueta financially.
 The planning was a 15-day filming.
 However, it was shot in real interiors owned by Zulueta and other friends, like Jaime Chavarri; and most of collaborators used drugs like heroin, that drove the planning and the budget to be highly increased.
 Pedro Almodóvar dubbed one of the female characters, but he was not credited.
 The relationship between the director and the producer was poorly damaged.
 Moreover, the film had a lot of problems to be commercially released due to its experimental and underground style; even though the Spanish transition to democracy had already occurred.
 It was finally released in 1980.
-Ivan Zulueta was labeled as a problematic auteur and Arrebato became a cult movie.
+Zulueta was labeled as a problematic auteur and Arrebato became a cult movie.